NGO collaboration will help fishery managers ensure transfer of catch is both legal and verifiable

 Tracking vessel activity between regional fisheries management organizations

 The image above shows an encounter between a fishing vessel (orange track) and carrier vessel (blue track), in the Indian Ocean.
 This encounter (yellow dot) occurred after the fishing vessel fished in an overlapping regional fisheries management organization (RFMO) Convention Areas – the fishing and transshipment occurred in an overlap area between the Commission for the Conservation of Southern Bluefin Tuna and the Indian Ocean Tuna Commission.
 The movement of fishing vessels across and between different Convention Areas can make accurate monitoring and management of tuna species all the more difficult.
-By providing a clear history of a vessel’s fishing activity prior to a transshipment, the portal can help RFMOs exchange information effectively, and ensure the catch, and transhipment, is legal and correctly reported in line with each RFMO’s regulations to the relevant authorities.
+By providing a clear history of a vessel’s fishing activity prior to a transshipment, the portal can help RFMOs exchange information effectively, and ensure the catch, and transshipment, is legal and correctly reported in line with each RFMO’s regulations to the relevant authorities.

 A powerful tool to help guide reform